 - Full Driver’s License.
 Finally, starting at age 18, the teen can apply to get a normal “Class C” driver’s license.
 They are only eligible if they’ve had no major traffic convictions in the previous 12 months.

-If you don’t need to be taken to an emergency room right away, there are three major rules for dealing with this kind of accident:
+If you don’t need to be taken to an emergency room right away, there are four major rules for dealing with this kind of accident:

 - Tell officers about any kind of reckless behavior you saw.
 This could include the teens in the other car dancing, yelling out windows, using a device, speeding, or changing lanes aggressively.
 Teens will often admit this behavior when law enforcement asks them about it.
 Georgia is a fault state, so this can be crucial to your case.